-ISTANBUL CHORA MUSEUM, INDISPENSABLE TO THE WORLD OF PAINTING
+ISTANBUL CHORA MOSQUE, INDISPENSABLE TO THE WORLD OF PAINTING

 THE HOUSE OF WORLD-FAMOUS MOSAICS AND FRESCOES

-The Chora museum is renowned worldwide for its well-preserved mosaics and frescoes.
+The Chora Mosque (Kariye Camii) is renowned worldwide for its well-preserved mosaics and frescoes.
 It presents important and beautiful examples of East Roman painting in its last period.
 The idea of depth in mosaics and the moving style in figures are of outstanding artistic significance in the Middle Ages, foretelling the Renaissance period.

 LOOK AT JESUS CHRIST AND MOTHER MARY FROM THE PERSPECTIVE OF THESE MOSAICS

 Chora Church which was used as a palace church and a chapel in important religious ceremonies, continued to function as a church for a while.
-In 1511, it was converted into a mosque by Atik Ali Pasha, the grand vizier of Bayezid II.
+In 1511, it was converted into a Mosque by Atik Ali Pasha, the grand vizier of Bayezid II.
 Details of that period consist of the minaret in the southwest corner and the niche to the east of the main room.
 It was converted into a museum in 1945.
-It was restored in 1948 and 1958 and the restoration work that started in 2013 is still ongoing.

 Frescos with a vivid narrative depict important scenes from the Christian theology.
-The colorful and high-quality marble decorations on the floor and wall surfaces of the museum deserve attention.
+The colorful and high-quality marble decorations on the floor and wall surfaces of the Chora deserve attention.

 WHILE YOU ARE HERE